-A member recently said on the Forum, “Philosophers see a subtle difference between two anti-Realist philosophies: “Dialectical Monism” and “Non-Dualism”.
+A CenterTao member recently said on the Forum, “Philosophers see a subtle difference between two anti-Realist philosophies: “Dialectical Monism” and “Non-Dualism”.
 Well, I don’t doubt it!

 Yet, we may be more aware of this than we think.
-I sense that we all are ‘wise sages’ in everything, save that in which we have a vested interest, an agenda, a life calling.
-Our vested interests blind us; all we see is the reflection of what is important to us.
-It is spooky because it is so obvious and yet so unseen.
+I sense that we all are ‘wise sages’ in everything, except for that in which we have an emotional stake — an interest, an agenda, a life calling.
+Our emotional stakes blind us; all we see is the reflection of what is important to us.
+I find this spooky because it is so obvious and yet so unseen to us.